The Benefits of Family Support Groups for Addiction

 Benefits of Family Support Groups

-• Connecting with others in similar situations: Working together alongside others who have had to deal with SUDs in their families can go a long way to alleviating many of the fears, guilt and stresses you may face.
+• Connecting with others in similar situations: Working together alongside others who have had to deal with SUDs in their families can go a long way to alleviating many of the fears, guilt, and stresses you may face.
 It’s actually comforting to hear other people’s stories and learn from each other as well.

-• A shoulder to lean on, and cry on: Few can understand your story better than others who are going through similar struggles.
+• A shoulder to lean and cry on: Few can understand your story better than others who are going through similar struggles.

 • Learning how to set boundaries and prevent enabling behavior: It’s a fine line between helping and enabling a family member.
-Learning from others how to best set boundaries can be immensely helpful since it’s hard to do.
+Learning from others how to best-set boundaries can be immensely helpful since it’s hard to do.

 Other helpful benefits include: